mstruebing/tldr/README.md

 On Arch Linux you can simply:

-`yarourt -S tldr-go-client-git` or `trizen -S tldr-go-client-git`, or any other aur-helper.
+`yaourt -S tldr-go-client-git` or `trizen -S tldr-go-client-git`, or any other aur-helper.
 This also auto install bash and zsh completions.

 ## Dependencies